FairCoinOfficial/FairWallet/README.md

 - Device-based security: all private keys are stored locally, not in the cloud
 - Support for FairCoin testnet wallets
 - Support for over 150 currency pricing options and unit denomination in FAIR
-- Push notifications (only available for ios and android versions)
+- Push notifications (only available for iOS and android versions)
 - Customizable wallet naming
 - Multiple languages supported
 - Available for iOS, [Android](https://play.google.com/store/apps/details?id=in.fairco.wallet) devices